msveshnikov/autocode-ai/README.md

 -   Incorporates console-style imagery for a "matrix" theme
 -   Highlights key features and project information
 -   Customizable content based on your README.md and project structure
+-   Integrates with popular analytics tools for visitor tracking

 ## Pricing and License Management